eFounders/jaQpot/README.md

 - [x] make a winner
 - [x] plug to Briq
 - [ ] regularly start a game with random combination
+- [ ] add more communication: announce a new game